TheTreverMethod/datasciencecoursera/Getting and Cleaning Data/Project/CodeBook.md

 # Code Book
 ### This section contains information about the data sets in this repository.

-The tidy data sets produced for this project are `measurements-tidy.csv` and `measurementsAvg-tidy.csv`.
-The first contains the mean and standard deviation for each measurement for a single recording.
-The second contains the mean of each of these measurements for each subject and activity.
+The tidy data set produced for this project is titled `measurementsAvg.csv`.
+It contains the average mean and standard deviation for each measurement for every combination of subject and activity.

-The variables for each data set are as follows:
+The variables for the data set are as follows:

 1. subjects - The subject identifier
 1. activities - The activity being performed